ChokunPlayZ/cbz-7z-to-zip-converter/README.md

 ```bash
 echo 'export PATH=<YOUR PYTHON BIN DIR>:$PATH' >> $HOME/.zshrc
 ```
+if you're using bash instead of zsh replace the `.zshrc` with `.bashrc`

 change the bin directroy and run it and you should be ready to go!